There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 In one of my last posts called Podcast Guest Tips to Better Prepare for an Interview, I explained how you could attempt to ask for interview questions in advance.
 Some podcasters follow a template of questions throughout the interview and use them with every guest.

 Even if you are sent some questions prior to the podcast interview, follow up questions may just spring up naturally through the flow of the actual on-air conversation.
-There isn’t a perfect way to prepare for that and most likely not necessary to prepare.
+There isn’t a perfect way to prepare for that, just do the best you can to answer the questions.

 Sometimes, podcasters schedule a pre-interview.
 This could happen right before the actual recording where they’ll give you a rundown of what to expect.
 Think of a few questions you might want to ask at this time.